 Most radios produce "Below Band" noise spectra when keyed up:

 Almost all modern, solid state rigs from all manufacturers tend to put out a noise spectra that blankets all HF frequencies on and BELOW the band on which they are being operated.
-What this means, is that if you are operating on 20 meters using a multi-band antenna such as a Windom or Yagi, when that radio keys up on 20 meters, those operating on 20 meters and lower will experience an increase in the noise floor - even if there is no modulation!
+What this means, is that if you are operating on 20 meters using a multi-band antenna such as a Windom or Yagi, when that radio keys up on 20 meters, those operating on 20 meters and lower and lower bands will experience an increase in the noise floor - even if there is no modulation!

 Note also that this noise could also appear above the current band, depending on the low-pass filter.
 For example, it could be present on 17 meters when operating on 20 meters if those two bands use the same low-pass filter, but this depends on the radio's design.